mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/helm-github-registry-config-sync.md

 *   Package and push your Helm chart in GitHub Container Registry with GitHub actions
 *   Create your GKE cluster and enable Config Sync
-*   Sync a public Helm chart from GitHub Container Registry
+*   Sync a public Helm chart from GitHub Container Registry with Config Sync
-*   Sync a private Helm chart from GitHub Container Registry
+*   Sync a private Helm chart from GitHub Container Registry with Config Sync

 ## Costs